bruuteforce/revanced/README.md

 # revanced
 personal revanced builder script.

-rename downloaded youtube and youtube music apps as youtube-<version>.apk and music-<version>.apk format and keep in the same folder as the script.
+rename downloaded youtube and youtube music apks as youtube-<version>.apk and music-<version>.apk format and keep in the same folder as the script.

 run script as below:
 ./build-revanced.sh [youtube_output_version_name music_output_version_name]